-Type 1: Type 1 is also called autoimmune polyendocrinopathy candidiasis ectodermal dystrophy [APECED]).
-In this type, which develops in children, the parathyroid and adrenal glands Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more can be underactive.
-Affected people may be prone to chronic yeast infections (called chronic mucocutaneous candidiasis Chronic Mucocutaneous Candidiasis Chronic mucocutaneous candidiasis, a hereditary immunodeficiency disorder, is persistent or recurring infection with Candida (a fungus) due to malfunction of T cells (lymphocytes).
-Chronic mucocutaneous... read more ) as well.
+Type 1: Type 1 is also called autoimmune polyendocrinopathy candidiasis ectodermal dystrophy (APECED).
+In this type, which develops in children, the parathyroid glands Overview of Parathyroid Function (See also Overview of the Thyroid Gland; Hypercalcemia; and Hypocalcemia.)
+The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below... read more and adrenal glands Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more can be underactive.
+Affected people may be prone to chronic yeast infections (called chronic mucocutaneous candidiasis Chronic Mucocutaneous Candidiasis Chronic mucocutaneous candidiasis, a hereditary immunodeficiency disorder, is persistent or recurring infection with Candida (a fungus) due to malfunction of T cells (a type of white... read more ) as well.
 Yeast infections may be the first sign of a problem, particularly in children younger than 5 years.
 People may have other autoimmune disorders, including thyroid disease Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
-The two halves (lobes) of the gland are connected... read more , diabetes Type 1 diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more , autoimmune hepatitis, and certain digestive system disorders that cause difficulty absorbing nutrients (malabsorption Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
+The two halves (lobes) of the gland are connected... read more , diabetes mellitus Type 1 diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Symptoms of diabetes may... read more , autoimmune hepatitis Overview of Hepatitis Hepatitis is inflammation of the liver.
+(See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
+Hepatitis is common throughout the world.
+Hepatitis can be Acute (short-lived) read more , and certain digestive system disorders that cause difficulty absorbing nutrients (malabsorption Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
 Certain disorders, infections, and surgical procedures can... read more ).

 Type 3: This type is very similar to type 2, except that the adrenal glands remain normal.